FDio/csit/docs/report/vpp_performance_tests/soak_tests/index.rst

 Soak Tests
 ==========

-Long duration soak tests are executed using PLRsearch algorithm.
-See methodology section for PLRsearch description.
+Long duration soak tests are executed using `PLRsearch algorithm`_.

+As soak tests are new, and take long time to run, only 6 tests were executed.
+From those, 4 tests encountered some caveat, making their results unreliable.

 Additional information about graph data: